Catalog Update Document

 Course Description Change: SGL 300 Introduction to Deaf Community

 An introduction to selected aspects of Deaf Culture, including the rudiments of American Sign Language.
-No prior knowledge of ASL is required.This course does not fulfil the target language requirement of SGLG 300 for ASL majors and minors without department permission.
+No prior knowledge of ASL is required.This course does not fulfill the target language requirement of SGLG 300 for ASL majors and minors without department permission.

 The Gayle Bolt Price School of Graduate Studies Updates